 READ: Minutes before her abortion, she changed her mind and walked out: ‘No guilt.
 No shame.
 No regrets.’

 For Ciccotto to feel that she would be burdening her loved ones with the news of her pregnancy points to a large problem in society today.
 It’s the notion that we have the potential to be a ‘burden’ to those who love us.
 (Sometimes this societal attitude leads to depression, suicide, and even the legalization of euthanasia.)
-Ciccotto should have looked for support in the people who love her but instead she hid her pregnancy as something to be ashamed of.
 When she finally told her mother, three days before her abortion, she was crying, and her mother told her that she had an abortion herself at about the same age.
 But even with her mother’s support, she felt shame.
-That shame wasn’t coming from her mother, or anyone else.
-It was coming from inside herself.

-Yet, the frequency of an immoral act doesn’t make the act moral.
+Yet, the frequency with which an immoral act is carried out doesn’t make that act moral.
 It doesn’t remove the immorality of its nature.
 It doesn’t matter how many rapes occur — rape is still morally wrong.
 It doesn’t matter how many people are victims of abuse; abuse is still wrong.
-Lying, stealing, and killing are all wrong no matter how many people commit them.
-Ciccotto called herself a monster despite her rationalization that abortion was the right thing to do.
-It wasn’t.
-It never is.
+Lying, stealing, and killing are always wrong no matter how many people commit them.
+Ciccotto admittedly felt guilt despite her rationalization that abortion was the right thing to do because a moral wrong can never be a moral right no matter the circumstances.

 “Like” Live Action News on Facebook for more pro-life news and commentary!